bcomnes/bret.io/src/blog/2021/littlstar/README.md

 While the WAT was written for HChaCha20, the effort was quite laborious and it kicked off a debate as to whether it would be better to just wrap [libsodium-js](https://github.com/jedisct1/libsodium.js) (the official libsodium js port) in a wrapper that provided the [sodium-universal](https://github.com/sodium-friends/sodium-universal) API.
 This was achieved by another group in [geut/sodium-javascript-plus](https://github.com/geut/sodium-javascript-plus) which successfully ran hypercores in the browser using that wrapper.

 Ultimately, this effort was scrapped, determining that noise peer connections in the browser are redundant to webRTC encryption and https sockets.
-It was a fun and interesting project none the less.
+It was a fun and interesting project nonetheless.

 <figure class="borderless">
   <img src="./hchacha.png" alt="Some HChacha WAT Code">